jacobgelling/sdms/README.md

 ```sh
 $ script.sh --backup
 ```
-The `--backup` option performs a dump of all databases, and a backup of all relevant website and configuration files.
+The `--backup` option performs a dump of all databases, and a backup of all SSL certificates, website files and configuration files.